MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/sign-into-onedrive-error-0x8004def4.md

 ## Cause

-This issue might occur for different reasons, such as the following situations:

-- Folder name conflict
-- Synchronizing an existing [OneNote notebook](https://support.microsoft.com/office/restrictions-and-limitations-in-onedrive-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa#onenotenotebooks) with the OneDrive sync app without going through the OneNote application
+This issue might occur for different reasons.
+This includes conditions such as a folder name conflict, or situations such as synchronizing an existing [OneNote notebook](https://support.microsoft.com/office/restrictions-and-limitations-in-onedrive-and-sharepoint-64883a5d-228e-48f5-b3d2-eb39e07630fa#onenotenotebooks) with the OneDrive sync app without going through the OneNote application.

 ## Resolution